Trequetrum/blog-onesmallstep/content/what-is-a-type.md

   </tr>
 </table>

 We say that `A ∧ B ⊢ B ∧ A` because we have a proof system where if we assume `A ∧ B`, there exists some number of legal lines after which we can legally write `B ∧ A`.
-This is a purely syntactic game.
+We can understand `⊢` as a purely syntactic game because we never need to reference `T`, or `F`, or tables or any such thing.
 This becomes an interesting game to us because we've designed it so that it can only generate propositions for which `⊨` also holds.
 We have a term for this relationship.
 Having this property where `A ⊢ B` implies `A ⊨ B` makes a proof system {%emph()%}sound{%end%}.
-(Perhaps less interestingly; for propositional logic it is also the case that `A ⊨ B` implies `A ⊢ B`, which makes propositional logic {%emph()%}complete{%end%})
+(Perhaps less interestingly; for propositional logic it is also the case that `A ⊨ B` implies `A ⊢ B`, which makes propositional logic’s proof system {%emph()%}complete{%end%}).

 ### Propositional Proofs in General

-In propositional logic, the proof system approach is often a much more concise way to prove a proposition.
+In propositional logic, the proof system approach is often a much more concise way to show an entailment.
 For example, `A ∧ B ∧ C ∧ D ∧ E ⊨ B ∧ C ∧ D ∧ E ∧ A` takes a 32-line truth table, while `A ∧ B ∧ C ∧ D ∧ E ⊢ B ∧ C ∧ D ∧ E ∧ A` takes a 4-line proof (It’s a twin to the 4-line proof from above where `B ∧ C ∧ D ∧ E` replaces `B`).

-Consider also that there are logics (like predicate logic) where if you tried to create a truth table, you would be required to write an infinite number of lines.
-The real power of a proof system makes itself known under such circumstances.

 The other cool property of a proof system is that as long as we agree to the same rules, anybody can check a proof and confirm that the rules have been followed.
 The idea that "there's no special intuition required, anybody can mechanistically check the rules" is what ends up making proofs written in a proof system machine checkable.
 You can write a program that can check the correctness of any proof.